La Paz is one of the best places in Mexico to see whale sharks.

 Disclaimer: This post contains affiliate links that may earn me a small commission should you decide to click through and make a valid purchase (at no extra cost to you).
 Thanks so much for your support!

 That’s why, if you are in Baja California Sur over Christmas or spring break, going on a whale shark tour in La Paz is a must.
+After all, swimming with whale sharks is one of the very best things to do in La Paz!

 In this guide, I will tell you everything you need to know about swimming and snorkeling with whale sharks in Baja, including the best whale shark tours in La Paz, when to go, ethical tips, what to pack, fun facts, and how you can help the whale sharks in Mexico and beyond.